A well crafted process is important to a Squarespace website design. Why?

 Typically I can complete a website in about 4-6 weeks.
 Part of the project’s speed depends upon you.

-Yes, once you have paid for the website in full you will own the website.
+Yes, once you pay for the website in full, you own the website.
 I don’t believe in keeping partial ownership of my client’s website.
-Some designers believe in registering the domain name in their name so that they are in control of your site.
+Some designers believe in registering the domain name in their own name so that they are in control of your site.
 I don’t believe that’s fair.

 Yes.
 The Squarespace platform was meant for just about anyone with little to no coding skill to be able to build a web pages.
-So within the platform you’ll be able to add and edit pages as you wish.
+So, you’ll be able to add and edit pages as you wish.

 Yes, you definitely can because Squarespace was built for anyone with no coding to create websites one their own.
-But the reason some small business owners hire a website designer like me is because they don’t want another run-of-the-the-mill, ordinary looking website – one that looks like everyone else’s website who uses the same exact template.
+Bu some small business owners prefer to hire a website designer like me is because they don’t want another run-of-the-the-mill, ordinary looking website – one that looks like everyone else’s website who uses the same exact template.

-Yet, designers like me who know how to code, we can take the basic templates, customize it with code, and really make it a step above the rest.
+Designers like me who know how to code can take the basic templates, customize it with code, and really make it a step above the rest.
 Adding code and having a professional eye for design kicks it up a few notches and makes the basic template something unique for your business.

-If you want a site that is beyond the ordinary template, then I want to work with you!
+If you want a site that is beyond the ordinary template, then you’ll want a designer like me!